Spectral analysis beyond $\ell^2$ on Sierpinski lattices: introduction

 \section{introduction}

 In this note, we study the spectrum of the Laplacian on the Sierpinski Lattice $\lSG$.
-This problem was fully investigated by A. Teplyaev \cite{T} in the $\ell^2$ setting.
-We will continue his study for the $\ell^p$ case, and the $\ell^1$ and $\ell^\infty$ cases are of special interest.
+The problem was fully investigated by A. Teplyaev \cite{T} in the $\ell^2$ setting.
+We continue his study for the $\ell^p$ case.
+The $l^p$-spectra of the Laplacian on graphs have been studied in a variety of works \cite{BHK,Davies2,Davies1} in history.
+In particular, in \cite{BHK}, for graphs of uniform sub-exponential volume growth, which include the Sierpinski type lattices as particular examples, the $p$-independence of the spectra of the Laplacian has been shown.
+In this work, under the more concrete setting, we will try to look more carefully into the spectral points.
+In particular, the $l^1$-spectrum is of special interest for its different behavior.

 The \textit{Sierpinski lattice} is an infinite graph defined as follows.
 Let